dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 ## Create a TapGestureRecognizer

-To make a `View` recognize a tap gesture, create a `TapGestureRecognizer` object, handle the `Tapped` event, and add the new gesture recognizer to the `GestureRecognizers` collection on the view.
+To make a <xref:Microsoft.Maui.Controls.View> recognize a tap gesture, create a `TapGestureRecognizer` object, handle the `Tapped` event, and add the new gesture recognizer to the `GestureRecognizers` collection on the view.
 The following code example shows a `TapGestureRecognizer` attached to an `Image`:

 ```xaml
 <Image Source="dotnet_bot.png">